Universal quantum control with dynamical correction: An Illustrative example

-To exactly solve the Schr\"odinger equation under the time-dependent Hamiltonian in such as Eq.~(\ref{Ham1}), one can resort to the algorithm described within the ancillary picture in Sec.~\ref{Ideal}.
-The basis states spanning the ancillary picture~\cite{Jin2024Shortcut,Jin2024Entangling} can be chosen as
+To exactly solve the Schr\"odinger equation under the time-dependent Hamiltonian in Eq.~(\ref{Ham1}), one can resort to the algorithm described within the ancillary picture in Sec.~\ref{Ideal}.
+The basis states spanning the ancillary picture~\cite{Jin2024Shortcut,Jin2024Entangling} can be chosen to be